bmaupin/micro-civ-4/docs/instructions.md

 #### Install the mod from the zip file

+ⓘ This installs a mod allowing Beyond the Sword (without other mods) to be played more quickly.

 1. Go to [Releases](https://github.com/bmaupin/quick-civ-4/releases) and download _QuickCiv4.zip_

-1. Extract the zip file and move it to your Beyond the Sword folder, e.g. for Proton:
+1. Extract the zip file and move it to your `Beyond the Sword/Mods` directory, e.g. for Proton:

    ```
    unzip QuickCiv4.zip